Frequently Asked Questions

 9. What if my property is occupied by renters or is rent controlled?

 Every city has different rules and regulations to protect renters.
-Some cities have rent control while others do not.
-In many cases, owners can convert their properties with little or no impact on their tenants’ living situation.
-Most cities have regulations to ensure that renters are treated fairly in the event of a condo conversion.
+Some properties have rent control while others do not.
+Most cities have regulations to ensure renters are treated fairly in the event of a condo conversion.
 Each situation is different and must be handled with care with the law in mind.

 10. Can I do a condo conversion myself?